Andrew George Blair

 In order to prevent him from becoming a major opposition figure, Laurier appointed Blair to head the Board of Railway Commissioners in December 1903, taking Blair out of active politics and out of the House of Commons.
 However, Blair resigned from the Board sixteen days before the 1904 election in order to campaign against Laurier.
 He withdrew from the campaign, however, after discussions with Laurier.

+Personal life and death

-He died on January 25, 1907, of a heart attack during a dinner party in Fredericton, New Brunswick. and was buried in the Beechwood Cemetery in Ottawa, Ontario.
+Blair died on January 25, 1907, of a heart attack during a dinner party in Fredericton, New Brunswick.
+He was buried in the Beechwood Cemetery in Ottawa, Ontario.

+One of Blair's grandsons, Andrew Brewin, served as a member of Parliament for the New Democratic Party.